trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CalloutRecipes.md

 ## Methods
 ### `httpCalloutWithUntypedResponse()` → `Map<String, Object>`

 Now that we have demonstrated how to callout to an endpoint, lets take a look at what else we can do with the response.
 When calling out to an external endpoint, the data may not always be in a format that can be directly deserialised into a Salesforce Object.
-If your callout returns untyped JSON, you can deserialize this into a Map&lt;String, Object&gt; by using a deserializeUntyped method to convert the string.
+If your callout returns untyped JSON, you can deserialize this into a Map<String, Object> by using a deserializeUntyped method to convert the string.

 #### Return

 **Type**

-Map&lt;String, Object&gt;
+Map<String, Object>

 **Description**

-Map&lt;String, Object&gt;
+Map<String, Object>

 #### Example
 ```java